Roguelike Game in C++17

 Logically speaking, there is nothing really special about the player.
 So I'll be treating them same as any other character in the game.

-method to get info about how to draw a game_entity
+to use face method to get info about how to draw a game_entity, done via structured

 binding.